 No, not THAT Henry Allingham ...

 I recently got involved, as you do, in a discussion on a Facebook page, which invoked an old chestnut.
-What generated the debate was a picture of a beautifully restored Rover Speed Fourteen Streamline Coupé (similar to the one pictured, upper left) from the mid-1930s.
-It and its 6-light sibling saloon were designed by coachwork designer Henry Allingham and I said, off the top of my head, that not much was known about him.
-"Not so," One participant said, "We know a lot about him.
-He posted a link to a Wikipedia page that said he was:
+The debate was generated by a picture of a beautifully restored Rover Speed Fourteen Streamline Coupé from the mid-1930s.
+It was designed by coachwork stylist Henry Allingham and I said that not much was known about him.
+"Not so," Someone commented, "We know a lot about him."
+He posted a link to a Wikipedia page.

-"... the longest-lived man ever from the United Kingdom, a First World War veteran, and, for one month, the verified oldest living man in the world."
+This said this Mr Allingham was "... the longest-lived man ever from the United Kingdom, a First World War veteran."

 The contributor was right in one sense, but wrong in another.
 That particular Henry Allingham was most certainly Britain's longest living man, but it wasn't the man I was talking about.
 The contributor had fallen into the same trap as a few others.
 Henry Allingham the war veteran was not the same man as Henry Allingham the designer of the Streamline Rovers and the MG Airline Coupés.